Pearls June Birthstone

 - Size - larger pearls are rarer and thus more valuable than smaller pearls

-- Shape – round is the most difficult and rarest shape to culture and for that reason is the most valuable
+- Shape - round is the most difficult and rarest shape in culture and for that reason is the most valuable

 - Colour - pearls occur in a wide range of hues.
 There are warm hues like yellow, orange and pink, and cool hues like blue, green and purple.